 This Working Group will explore the many facets of collaboration as a way of ensuring long-term preservation for Catholic collections, especially those most at risk today.
 This includes developing guidance and best practices for implementing charism or regional collaborations or partnerships between academic institutions and individual communities.
 Areas of consideration include defining responsibilities for shared or deposited collections, financial support, descriptive standards, and privacy and access concerns.

-This Working Group’s core purpose is elevating the visibility of Catholic archives in the United States and Canada.
-The work begins with compiling a comprehensive list of Catholic archives/collections.
-This online resource will be hosted on ARCC’s website.
-The Group will then turn to developing creative ways of publicizing Catholic collections, the work of scholars using those collections and the work of archivists supporting both.
+This Working Group’s core purpose is elevating the visibility of Catholic archives in the United States and Canada, and to achieve its goals through the partnering and collaboration with others.
+The Working Group’s two main objectives are: to develop a directory of Catholic religious archives and collections, and to create opportunities to publicize Catholic collections, the work of scholars using those collections and the work of archivists supporting both.

 Members of this Working Group will help the Steering Committee develop a sound plan for ARCC’s ongoing administration and sustainability as a member-driven, responsive organization.
 They will also explore possibilities for future member meetings.